ctuning/ck-request-asplos18-resnet-tvm-fpga/README.md

 ### Run benchmarking in a unified ReQuEST way and record results

-You can run performance benchmark and record experiments as following:
+You can run performance benchmark and record experiments as follows:
 ```
 $ cd `ck find script:benchmark-request-tvm-fpga`
 $ python benchmarking.py